berkmancenter/classifurlr/doc/classification_api.md

 ### Notable classification request attributes

+This section has notes on attributes which are part of the HAR spec as well as extensions to the HAR spec which classifurlr needs to properly classify request data.

 #### log

 The root object of an HTTP Archive.
 It contains the pages and entities arrays.

 #### pages

+This object represents list of exported pages.
+In the context of classifurlr, they should all be to the same web page though they can be from different times and ASNs.

+Historic data can be sent and may be useful to some classifiers.

+**startedDateTime**

+Date and time stamp for the beginning of the page load (ISO 8601).

+**id**

+Unique identifier of a page within the log.
+Entries use it to refer the parent page.

+#### entries

+This object represents an array with all exported HTTP requests.

+Multiple requests from a single session can also be sent and will allow classifiers to follow redirects.

+**pageref**

+Reference to the parent page's id.
+Optional and can be left out if there is only one page in the submission, e.g., no historic data.

+**startedDateTime**

+Date and time stamp of the request start (ISO 8601).

+**time**

+Total elapsed time of the request in milliseconds.
+This is the sum of all timings available in the timings object (i.e. not including -1 values).

+**request**

+Detailed info about the request.

+**response**

+Detailed info about the response.

+**cache**

+Info about cache usage.

+**timings**

+Detailed timing info about request/response round trip.

+**serverIPAddress**

+IP address of the server that was connected (result of DNS resolution).

+#### request

+**_asn**

+The Autonomous System Number for the ISP to which the original requesting machine connected.

+**method**

+Request method (GET, POST, ...).

 **url**

-The URL to which the given request and response data applies.
-The url attribute is required.
+Absolute URL to which the given request and response data applies (fragments are not included).

-**responses**
+**headers**

+List of header objects, each containing name and value attributes.

+**cookies**

+List of cookie objects, each containing at least name and value attributes.
+Other attributes are allowed and described in the HAR spec.

+**headersSize**

+Total number of bytes from the start of the HTTP request message until (and including) the double CRLF before the body.
+Set to -1 if the info is not available.

+**bodySize**

+Size of the request body (POST data payload) in bytes.

+#### response

 An array of response data returned to the original request.
 There must be at least one response to classify or an error will be returned.

-Historic data can be sent and may be useful to some classifiers.

-Multiple responses from a single session can also be sent and will allow classifiers to follow redirects.

 #### response attributes